This article is my response to the following user experience writing challenge:

 Body Approach: The headline is for announcing the event.
 I used the body copy to invoke the desired action.
 The action verbs ‘go’ and ‘see’ are simple and do not require a lot of characters.

 Button Approach: Even with only 25 characters at my disposal, I decided to create two buttons.
 The first is for the user to buy tickets.
-The other is for exit the notification.
+The other is for exiting the notification.
 ‘Skip’ is a word associated with music player apps.

 FINAL DRAFT: After considering the pros and cons of both drafts, I decided to incorporate elements from versions to produce the following: